vyastreb/FDTransportCode/README.md

 ## Performance

-Performance of the code on a truncated rough contact is shown below.
+Performance of the code on a truncated rough surface is shown below.
+The peak memory consumption and the CPU time required to perform connectivity analysis, constructing the matrix and solving the linear system are provided.
+The real number of DOFs is reported which corresponds to approximately 84% of the square grid $N\times N$ for $N\in\{500,1\,000,2\,000,4\,000,6\,000,8\,000\}$.

 ![CPU and RAM performance of the solver](CPU_RAM_performance.png)